Huangyc98/PDHCG.jl/README.md

 Input data shouldn't have any constraint with inf upper-bound and -inf lower-bound.

+## Datasets

+All datasets we used can be found at [https://anonymous.4open.science/r/QP_datasets/]

 ## Interpreting the output

 A table of iteration stats will be printed with the following headings.